oppia/oppia-web-developer-docs/Angular-Migration.md

 	So,  then what exactly are the resolve and reject that we pass?
 They are simply the function calls that we pass.
 Eg. successCallback(abcd) will give parameter abcd to the resolve function when the promise caller is called.

 	How is it structured?
 A promise is called using a .then() statement after the function.
 Note that you cannot put this after any function, only one that returns a promise.
 Then functions follow.
 If there is only one function, it is the resolve function.
-If there are two functions, they are resolve and reject.
+If there are two functions, they are called resolve and reject respectively.
 The reject function is used mostly for error handling and unexpected behaviour

 	  For more reading check out the [MDN Guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)!

-2. What is `rootScope`? - Angular has scopes. `$scope` is a local scope, which is binded to exactly one controller.
+2. What is `rootScope`? - Angular has scopes. `$scope` is a local scope, which is bound to exactly one controller.
 It can local properties and functions of the controller. `$rootScope` on the other hand, is the global scope and can be accessed from everywhere.

 	What is `$rootScope.$apply()` and why do we use it? `$rootScope.$apply` is used to update the global properties and variables so that the new state can be used by the function where it is called.
 As to why it is not updated automatically, the reason is that the Angular DOM basically runs in cycles, and apply causes the changes to be saved.
 Mostly this is done explicitly, but in some cases, we have to do it explicitly.
 This is mentioned in the Angular migration guide.
 Remember that this function will go in the resolve of the promise!
 This is because we want the variables to get to their new state in case of expected behaviour.